ChatGPT Image 3 Jun 2025 20 19 15

 Non-resident income tax (IRNR) 19% (EU) / 24% (non-EU) Imputed income on 1.1–2% of cadastral value if unrented

-Community fees (urbanisation) Varies Monthly or quarterly — shared areas and facilities
+Community fees (urbanisation) Varies Monthly or quarterly, for shared areas and facilities

 5. What does the seller pay?

-Plusvalía MunicipalMunicipal land value tax — calculated on the increase in cadastral land value since the last sale, multiplied by years of ownership.
-Typically amounts to a few thousand euros.
-Must be paid to the Town Hall within 30 days of completion.
+• Plusvalía municipal.
+A municipal tax on the rise in land value, based on the increase in cadastral land value since the last sale multiplied by the years of ownership.
+It usually comes to a few thousand euros and is due to the Town Hall within 30 working days of completion.

-3% withholding for non-resident sellers: When a non-resident sells, the buyer is legally required to withhold 3% of the purchase price and pay it directly to the Spanish Tax Agency.
-This is an advance payment on capital gains tax.
-The seller can reclaim any overpayment via Modelo 210 within 3 months.
+• 3% withholding for non-resident sellers.
+When a non-resident sells, the buyer must withhold 3% of the price and pay it to the Spanish tax agency within one month (Modelo 211), as an advance on capital gains tax.
+The seller then reclaims any overpayment via Modelo 210.
+In practice the process runs about four months from completion: the buyer’s one-month window, then three more for the seller to file.

-Primary residence reinvestment exemption: Spanish residents who sell their primary home and reinvest proceeds in a new primary residence within 2 years are exempt from capital gains tax.
-Non-residents cannot use this exemption.
+• Primary-residence reinvestment exemption.
+Spanish residents who sell their main home and reinvest the proceeds in a new main home within two years are exempt from capital gains tax.
+Non-residents cannot use this.

-Over-65 exemption: Sellers aged over 65 selling their primary residence are fully exempt from capital gains tax.
+• Over-65 exemption.
+Sellers over 65 selling their main residence are fully exempt from capital gains tax.

 6. Who pays the estate agent?

-In Spain — and on Ibiza specifically — the seller pays the estate agent’s commission.
-As a buyer, you pay nothing to the agent in the vast majority of cases, unless contractually agreed otherwise.
-Ibiza Now represents both parties professionally and impartially.
+In Spain, and on Ibiza in particular, the seller pays the estate agent’s commission.
+As a buyer you pay nothing to the agent in the vast majority of cases, unless agreed otherwise in writing.
+Ibiza Now represents both sides professionally and impartially.

-Situation Additional budget on top of purchase price
+Situation Additional budget on top of the purchase price

 Resale property up to €600,000 ~9–10% (ITP + notary + lawyer + registry)